 Do Facebook Groups Make Money?

-Yes, Facebook groups can and do make money for many group owners today.
+Yes, this type of online community can and does make money for many group owners today.

 There is a Facebook group for just about every topic and niche imaginable.
 And each type of group has the ability to make money.

-And, more than half of those users are active in five or more groups.
+And, more than half of those group members are active in five or more groups.

 The Purpose of Facebook Groups

-Groups are a powerful way to build a virtual community.
+Groups of Facebook users are a powerful way to build a virtual community.
 They can be focused on any topic or niche and groups have many features that allow you to use them for teaching, networking, and more.